rbingham97/IDD-Fa20-Lab01/README.md

 **a.
 What line(s) of code do you need to change to make the LED blink (like, at all)?**

+I'm confused by this question, since my LED blinks at 0.5Hz without me changing anything.

 **b.
 What line(s) of code do you need to change to change the rate of blinking?**

+Lines 34 and 36 of the base sketch specify the delay lengths (in ms) that control the blink rate (currently 1s on, 1s off).
+Changing the function parameter for delay() here will change the blink rate.

 **c.
 What circuit element would you want to add to protect the board and external LED?**